 B. Place the person-hours and team size from the library into columns aligned with the activity rows.
 Adjust person-hours for degree of difficulty and the skill of the resources.
 Designate a name responsible for the activity or a generic resource type (like “electrician”).

-C. The Effort term: consider the workplace and how efficient the resources will be.
-Perfection is Effort = 1.
-Reality is less than 1.
-An example: If the general contractor prescribes all workers to attend a daily safety meeting, set a value between .9 and 1.
+C. Efficiency is a number between .1 and 1.0.
+It is a judgement.
+Consider the workplace and how efficient the resources will be.
+Also consider the non-work time needed to prepare and conclude the activity (as described above).
+All time devoted to performing the activity would warrant an efficiency = 1.
+An example: If the general contractor prescribes all workers to attend a daily safety meeting, set a value between .8 and .9.

 Change Management Considerations

 Calculating duration from estimating libraries is easy to prescribe, but is your organization set up for it?

 A. The head of operations should discuss using the estimating libraries for duration determination in a meeting with project managers and estimators.
 Develop a short process specification.

 B. Try the method described in this blog on a sample project.
 Have those involved present their experience with the project managers and estimators.

 C. Refine and implement the process specification.
 Authorize it.

 D. Every year, check how well actual experience agrees with the duration estimates.
 Improve the estimating library with the new knowledge.